Georgetown University Graduate School of Arts & Sciences

-The Graduate School of Arts and Sciences is a graduate school at Georgetown University in Washington, D.C., United States.
-Its offices are in the historic Car Barn building on the edge of campus.
+The Graduate School of Arts & Sciences is a graduate school at Georgetown University in Washington, D.C.
+Its offices are in the historic Car Barn building on the edge of the campus in the Georgetown section of Washington, D.C.

 History

 The graduate program was first founded in 1820, when Georgetown College graduates expressed the desire for continued studies.
 The school offered its first graduate degree in 1821.
 The school existed independently from 1855 until the end of the American Civil War, when low student numbers forced its suspension.
 The school was reestablished in 1891, conferring its first doctoral degree in 1897.

 Programs

 The school is currently the largest graduate school at Georgetown and offers 46 programs in 34 departments.